riptidewave93/UNVR-NAS/README.md

     sync; reboot
     ```

 8. At this point you can remove the HDD/SSD you used, and enjoy Debian 12 with OpenMediaVault on your UNVR Pro!
+Default login for OpenMediaVault is `admin:openmediavault`.
+SSH login information is `debian:debian`.

 ## Removal